-To add the peace sign to a dream catcher made with yarn
+To add the peace sign to a yarn wall hanging

-- Created a loop with a piece of yarn at the top of the hoop.
+- Create a loop with a piece of yarn at the top of the hoop.

 - Pull it taught and knot it at the bottom of the hoop and tuck the knot under some of the loops hanging off the bottom.

-- Take two small pieces of string and attached them to the string going from top to bottom a little above halfway.
+- Take two small pieces of string and attach them to the string going from top to bottom a little above halfway.

 - Attach each of those ends to the outside of the embroidery hoop so that it looks like a peace sign.

-I loved how raw the yarn was at the bottom so I left it uneven.
+I love how raw the yarn is at the bottom so I left it uneven on purpose.
 But you can trim it up if you want it to feel more organized.

 I couldn't wait to show my son when he got home from school.
 He loved it.
 And then promptly moved on to his swords.
 I think he's been a ninja for Halloween for 4 years now.